anagha-microsoft/databricks-workshops/adfv2-workshop/README.md

 - worker count - 3<br><br>
 Leave all other entries with default values and click create.

-### 2.0.8.
+### 2.0.9.
 Download the Databricks DBC
 The DBC is at -

-### 2.0.9.
+### 2.0.10.
 Import the DBC into your Databricks workspace
-Follow the instructor and persist to you use home directory in the Databricks workspace
+Follow the instructor and persist to your user home directory in the Databricks workspace

 # 3. About the NYC taxi public dataset